vinodkd/cs6210_notes/L09_Internet_Computing_1.md

 **Fri Apr  4 01:30:53 2014** : Started watching videos this evening.
 **Fri Apr  4 01:42:37 2014** : Looking at previous exams now.
 **Fri Apr  4 01:55:19 2014** : Did a quick persual of the Map reduce paper.
 Need to go look at the details but it is as i remembered it from before.
 Also looked at the Coral paper.
 Need to read that paper fully, esp about Distributed Sloppy Hash table.

+**Sun Apr  6 06:34:20 2014** : Finished watching the cdn videos and read the coral paper a little bit more in detail.
+Still need to read it thoroughly and create notes for it.
+Also still need to create notes for the latter half of the cdn videos as well as the MR videos.